-This course focuses on the enjoyment and understanding of music through lecture, live and recorded music, and videos.
+A focus on the enjoyment and understanding of music through lecture, live and recorded music, and videos.
 The course emphasizes the elements of music and acquaintance with a variety of forms, styles, and composers.
 Attendance at one live musical event is required.